The Downside of Professional Investors

 Along with accepting money, you’re accepting a new boss.
 Isn’t that the opposite of what you want?
 Didn’t you decide to start your own business to be the boss?
 Once you take on investors, you’re not the only one calling the shots — now you have other people to answer to.

 2. Someone else’s agenda.

 Investors’ goals aren’t necessarily your goals.
 To be blunt, they’re in it for the money.
 Your goal is to build a successful company over the long haul.
 Their goal is to get a return on their investment in 5-7 years.

 Investors are looking for a way out (an exit strategy) while you’re presumably looking to build something for the long-term.
 They’re focused on scaling your business so that it can either be acquired or issue an initial public offering (IPO).
 Why?
 Because that’s how they make money.
 Otherwise, no payday for them.
 In most cases, they want your business to grow as fast as possible, which isn’t always good for your company’s long-term health.

 Finding investors, especially ones that are a good match for you and your business, takes a disproportionate amount of time and attention, not to mention resources and expense.
 Worst of all, it pulls your focus away from the thing that matters most: running your business well.

 4. Great expectations.

 It’s amazing how often people confuse the illusion of success with actual success.
 Too often, founders fall into the trap of thinking that landing investors adds legitimacy and street cred to their business.
 Don’t be fooled.
-It’s merely window dressing — a superficial and meaningless measurement of your company’s worth and/or potential.
+It’s merely window dressing — a superficial measurement of your company’s worth and/or potential.
 Even worse, along with that window dressing comes: (i) very real demands, (ii) very real expectations and (iii) a lower tolerance for mistakes.
 Bottom line: You run a greater risk of losing control of your vision and your company.